New spot-fixing scandal emerges in cricket

 "The matches in which fixes were allegedly carried out include England versus India at Lord’s Cricket Ground, South Africa versus Australia in Cape Town and several matches during England’s series against Pakistan in the United Arab Emirates (UAE),” stated the report.

 The Al Jazeera report said several fixes were a part of those matches, putting the number of fixes at 26 in a total of 15 matches.
-The report mentioned 15 matches involving match fixes, including fourmatches involving Pakistan from 2011 to 2012.
-The matches are:
+The report mentioned 15 matches involving match fixes, including four matches involving Pakistan from 2011 to 2012.

 - Eng v Pak, Test match, 17-19/1/2012